fabqui84/Light-X/README.md

 #### 2. Generate Metadata

-Generate the metadata JSON file describing the training samples.
+Generate the metadata JSON file describing the training samples:

 ```bash
 python tools/gen_json.py -r <DATA_PATH>
 ```

-Then Update the `DATASET_META_NAME` in your config to the path of the newly generated JSON file.
+Then Update the `DATASET_META_NAME` in `train.sh` to the path of the newly generated JSON file.

 #### 3. Start Training

-Begin the training process.
-Checkpoints will be saved in the `output_train/` directory.

 ```bash
 bash train.sh